Last Updated on 14 January 2026 by Cycloscope

 The budget-friendly ROCK BROS bike saddle bag is a great bang for the buck.
 Made of 600D nylon and TPU waterproof film covering, this bag is sturdy and completely waterproof.

-The whole tail-bag capacity is about 14L, which allows you to put in a light jacket, pants, and even your small sleeping bag, and sleeping pad.
+The total tail-bag capacity is about 14L, which lets you pack a light jacket, pants, and even your small sleeping bag and sleeping pad.
 It meets the needs of heavy commuters, bikepackers, and long-distance cyclists.

 The saddle post adapters offer great versatility, allowing the bag to be mounted on almost any seat post.
-The only issue is that the clips that hook below the saddle might loosen over time so you’ll need to tighten them in order to keep the bag from swaying from side to side.
+The only issue is that the clips that hook below the saddle might loosen over time, so you’ll need to tighten them to keep the bag from swaying side to side.

-The usual elastic cord is provided to help you attach extra gear to the top of the bag.
+A standard elastic cord is included to help you attach extra gear to the top of the bag.

 Blackburn Outpost Elite Universal Seat Pack & Dry Bike Bag